denten-books/plain-text/3-format.md

 ![Forms and formats.](images/forms.png)

-Just like there is nothing inherently paragraph-like in the neural arrangement of the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk or the solid state drive.
-If we could peek inside the machine, we would see forms and structures particular to those media.
-The back of the traditional paragraph form faces the paper.
-Things get significantly more complicated when the same rectangular shape begins to mediate between the mind and the page on the one side of comprehension, and the page and the machine on the other.
+Just like there is nothing inherently paragraph-like in the neural arrangement of neurons in the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of electromagnetic storage.
+If we could peek inside the machine, we would see forms and structures particular to computational media.
+The back of the traditional paragraph form faces paper.
+Things get significantly more complicated when the same rectangular shape begins to mediate between the mind and the page on one side of comprehension, and the page and the machine on the other.
 The analysis of computational forms requires new formalisms and new critical vocabularies capable of drawing correspondences between disparate systems of ordering and signification.
 We are at the moment presented with metaphors of order: paragraphs, pages, files, and folders.
-Images of such ordering structures on the screen look like their paper counterparts, but they represent other, less familiar ordering structures on the disk.
-These two ways of ordering are not equivalent to each other.
+Images of such ordering structures on the screen look like their paper counterparts, but they represent other, less familiar ordering structures on disk.
+These ways of ordering are not equivalent to each other.
 They imply differing possibilities and affordances.
 Formats mediate between data structures, transforming one into the other according to predefined rules.
-The screen projection---content arranged on the screen---which represents a mental image---information stored in the head---becomes inscription---information stored in the machine.
+The projection---content arranged on the screen---represents mental image---information stored in the head---which becomes inscription---information stored in the machine.
 The complexity of the interface between these disparate symbolisms stems from the fundamental incompatibility between incommensurate physicalities.
 Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.